Azure-Samples/azure-edge-extensions-iothub-fileupload-privatelink/README.md

     code ./temp/envvars.sh
     ```

-   2. The newly created `.sh` file should now open in Visual Studio Code.
+   The newly created `.sh` file should now open in Visual Studio Code.

-   3. Edit the values to your preference, ensure `TENANT_ID` corresponds to your Azure tenant.
+1. Edit the values to your preference, ensure `TENANT_ID` corresponds to your Azure tenant.

-   4. For `PREFIX` use a short 5 character string that can be unique for the resource name composition.
+1. Set `PREFIX` to a short 5-character string that is unique for the resource name composition.

-   5. Load the variables by running:
+1. Load the variables.

     ```bash
     source ./temp/envvars.sh